 In this picture, you can see all the main Emotional blockage points.
 In Garudasana (on the right), especially the legs and arm points are stimulated.

-In Garudasana, you apply pressure to all the main Emotional Blockage points located at the calves, thighs, arms and hands.
-This automatically helps you to release accumulated energy blockages so that the energy can flow regularly again all the way to the brain which coordinates all defence mechanisms.
-Imagine a blocked pipe which metaphorically represents your energy channels (nadis).
+In Garudasana, you apply pressure to all the main Emotional Blockage points located at the calves, thighs, arms, and hands.
+This automatically helps you to release accumulated energy blockages so that the energy can flow regularly again all the way to the brain which coordinates all defense mechanisms.
+Imagine a blocked pipe which metaphorically represents your energy channels (Nadis).
 If you unblock them, the water can flow with pressure again and follow its regular direction.

 Instructions on how to perform Garudasana

 - Stand on your mat with your feet together